 The sandwich generation refers to people in their 40s to 60s, who care for and/or financially support both their parents and their children.
 According to the Pew Research Center, about 15 percent of middle-aged adults are providing financial support to both an aging parent and a child.

 People who belong to the sandwich generation may have one or two aging parents and an adult child or two living under the same roof.
 They may be footing the bill for food and other necessities and spending more on utilities than they would without the extra residents.
-Members of the sandwich generation may also be helping pay or provide care for their parents.
+Members of the sandwich generation may also be helping pay for or provide care for their parents.
 Many are covering the cost of their children’s college tuition or student loan payments.

 All things considered, this can create a considerable amount of stress, among other issues.
 In fact, in a 2018 MassMutual study, 27 percent of respondents say being in the sandwich generation adds financial and emotional stress on their families.